Stocks Sputter Ahead Of Fed Chiefs Speech - UrduPoint

 US data released Thursday showed initial jobless claims rose by 4,000 last week, a modest rise "that won't alter the market's rate cut view", said Briefing.com analyst Patrick O'Hare.

-A softer US labor market, along with cooling inflation, gives the central bank room to start reducing rates that were brought to a 23-year high in order to bring down soaring consumer prices.
+A softer US labour market, along with cooling inflation, gives the central bank room to start reducing rates that were brought to a 23-year high in order to bring down soaring consumer prices.

-The only doubt is how far the Fed will go, with many analysts banking on a cut of 25 basis points in September, though others are saying policymakers could go as high as 50 basis points.
+The only doubt is how far the Fed will go, with many analysts banking on a cut of 25 basis points in September but others saying policymakers could go as high as 50 basis points.

 "Investors are trimming long bets into Friday's Powell speech with expectation that the Fed Chair will likely hint at a September rate cut though at a moderate pace," Ozkardeskaya said.